 The “System X-Ray” option is located at the top of the screen.
 It shows CPU, Display, Memory, and network information.

 You can switch it on and off with the Firestick hidden menu.
 It’s meant for developers so they can better understand the apps that are running.
-However, it can be extremely useful for users as well, especially when diagnosing issues and locating misbehaving apps.
+However, it can be extremely useful for users as well, especially when diagnosing issues such as no system menu on Firestick and locating misbehaving apps.

 The System X-Ray bar will show you information regarding the display as well as the processing power that’s used by the device.
 Fire TV 1 & 2 come with four CPU cores, so you will see four columns.
 The Fire TV Stick comes with two CPU cores, which means only the first two will show the activity of a device.
 Each color has a level indicator that will change its color to indicate the processing power that every single core uses.
 The lowest color is light green, then dark green followed by yellow, orange, then red.